RadoslawOsinskiMctRO/MarkatplaceSaaSHackathon/01-Customer_Flow - Day 1.md

 4. You can use JWT token from AAD together with Token from URL to get info about subscription by doing POST on /resolve API endpoint
 5. As a response you will get JSON object containing information regarding offer that customer selected as well as customer's data
 6. You can combine information from subscription JSON object with user account to display to user status of his subscription
-7. Now you need to complete configuration of customer product.
-It can be done by auto provisioning but many B2B products require prior consultancy with customer.
+7. Now you need finish configuration of customer product.
+It can be done by auto provisioning but many B2B product require consultancy with customer before.
 You have 30 days to finish this activity
 8. When customer can use product you need to activate subscription via /activate endpoint and this is the time from when Azure starts charging your customer